 Export in archival formats

-EAD3, BagIt, CSV, and Dublin Core.
-Funder-ready outputs for NLHF and other grant programmes.
-One click to export in the format your systems need.
+EAD3, BagIt with PREMIS, CSV, and Dublin Core.
+Outputs designed to support NLHF-style digitisation workflows.
+One click to export in the format your downstream systems need.

 🔒